Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 locationsDisplayed(mboxNames: Array<string>, parameters?: ACPTargetParameters)
 ```

-* _mboxNames_ is an Array of mbox locations for which display notification is to be sent to Target.
+* _mboxNames_ is an Array of the mbox locations for which the display notification will be sent to Target.
 * _targetParameters_ is the configured `ACPTargetParameters` for the request.

 #### Examples